DevCrew-io/camerakit-flutter/README.md

 ## Set Configuration

-Configuration class is used to pass all credentials required for Camerakit. you can pass list of Group ids to show all group lenses. you don't need to set separate credentials for iOS and android.
+Configuration class is used to pass all credentials required for Camerakit, you can pass list of Group ids to show all group lenses.
+You don't need to set separate credentials for iOS and Android.

 ```dart